Discrete Yamabe problem for polyhedral surfaces: Fundamental definitions and results

 \section{Fundamental definitions and results}

-In this section we explain the correspondence between piecewise flat surfaces and decorated ideal hyperbolic polyhedra.
-Since the results in this section are well-known, we omit the proofs. \\\\ Throughout the article we work with a closed oriented topological surface~$S$ and a non-empty finite set~$V\subseteq S$ of \emph{marked points}.
+In this section we explain the correspondence between piecewise flat surfaces and decorated hyperbolic surfaces with cusps.
+Since the results in this section are well-known, we only refer to the proofs. \\\\ Throughout the article we work with a closed oriented topological surface~$S$ and a non-empty finite set~$V\subseteq S$ of \emph{marked points}.
 A \emph{triangulation of the marked surface}~$(S,V)$ is a triangulation of~$S$ with the vertex set equal to~$V$.
 We denote a triangulation by~$\Delta$ and the \emph{set of edges} and \emph{faces} of~$\Delta$ by~$E_\Delta$ and~$F_\Delta$, respectively. \\\\ A metric $d$ on $(S,V)$ is called \emph{piecewise linear} or a \emph{PL-metric} if is flat everywhere but on a finite set of points contained in $V$, where it develops conical singularities.
 A \emph{geodesic triangulation} of the piecewise flat surface~$(S,V,d)$ is any triangulation of~$(S,V)$ where the edges are geodesics with respect to the metric~$d$.